Mergers and Acquisitions

 Asset Purchase Agreements

-Business mergers and acquisitions fall into one of two broad categories.
-Asset purchases usually involve small to middle market transactions.
+Business mergers and acquisitions fall into one of two broad categories asset sales and stock sales.
+The asset sale structure is the most commonly used, as it protects the assets purchased from the past liabilities of the seller.
+Third party buyers who are not familiar with the business will insist on this structure to protect their investment.
+Therefore, asset purchases usually involve small to middle market transactions to third parties.
 Under an asset purchase transaction the buyer only acquires the name, telephone number, website and other business assets of the business.
-The seller terminates the employment of the employees and the buyer hires them at closing.
+In addition to the purchase agreement, the seller needs to provide assignments of each asset, lease and key contracts to the buyer’s entity.
+As most contracts contain limitations on assignability, the transaction becomes contingent on the approval of these parties.
+At closing, the seller terminates the employment of the employees and the buyer hires them.
 This category is used to insulate the buyer from the seller’s pre-closing obligations.

 Stock (or Interest) Purchase Agreements

-Stock or interest purchases are usually confined to large transactions and sales of minority interests in existing businesses.
+Stock or interest purchases are usually confined to large transactions and sales of minority interests in existing businesses to key employees or related parties who are familiar with the business.
 From the seller’s perspective these transactions are preferred because the buyer takes everything associated with an entity, assets and obligations.
+A purchase agreement and assignment are all that is needed to transfer the business.
+The seller receives capital gains in all the proceeds, but the buyer is not able to reset the basis of the individual assets and depreciate them from income, making the transaction less favorable for asset heavy transactions.
+If the entity has strong insurance ratings and history, the buyer can save operating expenses by taking stock instead of creating a new entity.
+However, the assets of the business remain exposed to claims resulting from the operations prior to closing, and even if the seller indemnifies the buyer from such liabilities, there is no cut off.
 These transactions require the buyer to perform a greater degree of due diligence on the seller’s business or at least negotiate stronger representations and warranties from the seller to protect the buyer’s investment.

 Cash or Deferred Terms?